MI 6 HQ, London, England, UK Present Day.

 Ouiaseaqui whimpered and wept in terror, but did as he was told, cowering from the woman and the book revealed while crab walking out the door to avoid both.
 The woman inspected the book’s cover but could not open it, nor peel the printed paper from around it.
 She grunted again when her husband moaned.
 “Take it and be gone.
 Before I change my mind.”

-The paper was strange, thin stuff, and the language twisted again even from what the man and woman had spoken.
+The paper was strange and thin, and the language twisted again even from what the man and woman had spoken.
 Annoyed, she pulled out one of her two precious spell books and found a translation spell for herself.

 “An invitation?
 A guild?
 Hm.”